In 2011, it was reported that 676,569 children in the United States suffered from child abuse.

 - Juvenile Delinquency and Adult Criminal Behavior – Juvenile delinquency has been correlated to child abuse, and children who experienced abuse are 9 times more likely to engage in criminal behavior as adults.

-- Alcohol and Other Drug Abuse – Victims of child abuse and neglect are driven to smoking, drinking and experimenting with drugs during early adolescence.
-Male children with 6 or more adverse childhood experiences (ACE) are over 4000% more likely to use intravenous drugs as adults.
+- Alcohol and Other Drug Abuse – Victims of child abuse and neglect are driven to smoking, drinking, and experimenting with drugs during early adolescence.
+Male children with 6 or more adverse childhood experiences (ACEs) are over 4000% more likely to use intravenous drugs as adults.

 - Abusive Behavior – Abused children are likely to become abusive parents.
 Girls who experienced childhood physical abuse are 1-7% more likely to engage in youth violence and 8-10% more likely to instigate interpersonal violence (IPV).
 Boys who suffered sexual violence as children are 3-13% more likely to commit youth violence and 1-17% more likely to commit IPV.